 You Can Lead a Horse to Water: Strategies for Improving Hospice Education & Training

-This webinar reviews the challenges associated with providing evidenced-based hospice education and training.
+This on demand webinar reviews the challenges associated with providing evidenced-based hospice education and training.
 Discussion includes strategies on how to build education programming that provides measurable outcomes.
 This webinar also explores several techniques to strengthen your hospice program’s education program to meet and exceed CMS requirements.

 At the end of this webinar, participants will be able to: